BethW83/Animal-Adoption-Capstone/README.md

 Effective prediction of adoption likelihood would help the rescue centre prioritise animal care,  optimise its resources and improve operational planning.
 If the project outcomes demonstrate clear value, the approach will be expanded to include data from additional rescue centres across the state.

 The rescue centre is one of many in a group of centres under the same company umbrella.
-They have requested that, where possible, the brand colour lilac be used in the dashboard.
+They have requested that, where possible, the brand colour <span style="color:#C8A2C8"> lilac </span> be used in the dashboard.
 This will help if the dashboard is presented to management and trustees.

 ## Hypothesis and how to validate?
 * List here your project hypothesis(es) and how you envision validating it (them)